 What are some types of activation methods?

-You can activate your Assistant in many ways.
-For example, you can say “Hey Google” or use a different activation method like a long-press on your Google Nest device or squeezing your Pixel phone.
-The status indicator on your device, such as flashing dots, lets you know when the Assistant is activated.
+You can activate Google Assistant in many ways.
+For example, you can say “Hey Google,” use a different activation method like Look and Talk on your Nest Hub Max, or a long-press on your Google Nest device.
+The status indicator on your device, such as flashing dots, lets you know when Assistant is activated.

 Data useWhat does Google do with the data it collects when I use the Assistant?

 Google stores data about your interactions with the Google Assistant on its servers, which reside in its data centers.
 For more information, you can visit https://www.google.com/about/datacenters/.
 You can view and delete your past interactions with the Google Assistant in My Activity.
 Learn about Google Assistant and your privacy.Some Google Nest devices and services, such as Google Nest Hub Max, store and process some of your data locally on your device and not on Google servers.
 To learn more, please read the FAQs on camera sensing and FAQs on Face Match.

 Can I look at what I've asked my device with Google Assistant / What my Google Nest device has heard?